Generalized Assignment for Multi-Robot Systems via Distributed Branch-And-Price: Distributed Branch-and-Price Method

-In this section, we provide a cloud-assisted distributed branch-and-price algorithm.
-In this scenario, agents harness the communication with a \emph{Cloud} node to speed-up the convergence time and reduce the local memory and computing capability requirements.
-This computing unity is not involved in the column generation steps.
-Rather, it is involved in the storage of the branching tree.
-Thereby, agents do not have to construct local branching trees.
+\begin{remark} As a possible variation, agents may harness the communication with a \emph{Cloud} node to speed-up the convergence time, and reduce the local memory and computing requirements.
+In this architecture the cloud unity is only involved in the storage of the branching tree (and not in the column generation steps).
+Thereby, agents do not construct local branching trees.
 Also, agent data remain private and the number of messages exchanged at each communication round does not increase.

-The algorithm follows the same flow of the Distributed Branch-and-Price scheme proposed in Section~\ref{subsec:pure_dist}.
-An informal representation of the cloud-assisted distributed branch-and-price algorithm evolution is depicted in Figure~\ref{fig:alg}.

 When an agent $i$, at time $\bar{t}_\ell$, detects that convergence to an optimal solution of a problem $\Prob^\ell$ has occurred, it sends the basis $\basisarg{i}{\bart{\ell}}$ to the Cloud.
-When the cloud node receives such basis, it extracts the optimal cost and solution $\jell$ and $\varzell$ and analyzes them according to the steps in \textsc{Case $2$} of Algorithm~\ref{alg:distr_bnp}.
-Then, if the tree is not empty, the Cloud extracts a new problem $\Prob^{\ell+1}$ from the tree according to the extraction strategy.
-Let $\Delta^{\ell+1}$ be the set of constraints needed to define the sets $\PP_i^{\ell+1}$ for all $i\in\until{\Nag}$.
-Let $i^\pi_k$, with $\pi\in\until{|\Delta^{\ell+1}|}$, be the index of the variable defining the $\pi$-th constraint.
-Then, the Cloud broadcasts to each agent $i\in\until{\Nag}$ the constraints ($\varz_{i^\pi_k}=0$ or $\varz_{i^\pi_k}=1$) that each processor needs to define the local set $\PP_i^{\ell+1}$.
-The proof of the cloud-based version follows similar arguments as the one of Theorem~\ref{thm:distr_bnp_conv} and is thus omitted.
+At this point, the cloud extracts the optimal cost and solution $\jell$ and $\varzell$ and analyzes them according to the steps in \textsc{Case $2$} of Algorithm~\ref{alg:distr_bnp}.
+Finally, if the tree is not empty, it extracts a new problem $\Prob^{\ell+1}$ from the tree according to the extraction strategy, and broadcasts to each agent $i$ the additional constraints to build-up $\PP_i^{\ell+1}$.
+The proof of the cloud-based version follows similar arguments as the one of Theorem~\ref{thm:distr_bnp_conv} and is omitted.~\oprocend \end{remark}